trevordevore/levure/README.md

 # Known Issues

 - If you use scripts for all behaviors then you have to manually construct behaviors with behaviors when a stack opens.
 A script only stack can't have a behavior property assigned to it.
 This is not an issue for behaviors stored in the `./behaviors` folder as the `LoadBehavior` message is dispatched to each stack and it can set its own behavior.
-For behaviors that are part of your components you need to make sure that you assign the parent behavior somewhere else (e.g. in a `preopenstack` message or in the `InitializeApplicaiton` message).
+For behaviors that are part of your ui components you need to make sure that you assign the parent behavior somewhere else (e.g. in a `preopenstack` message or in the `InitializeApplicaiton` message).
 - Window manager increases height of stacks when they are reopened on OS X.